martinobordin/EchoREST/README.md

 ## How to use it

  1. Download the code & launch it __OR__ simply run the docker image `docker run -p 3000:80 bordinmartino/echorest`__OR__ simply access it using https://echorestbot.azurewebsites.net/
- 2. Submit an HTTP request to the endopoint
+ 2. Submit an HTTP request to the endopoint (if you like, use the requests.http file with Visual Studio)
  3. Check the history (last 10 requests) accessing __/history__ endpoint
  4. Check the history details accessing __/history/{id}__ endpoint